Cellular network: History

 The wireless revolution began in the early 1990s, leading to the transition from analog to digital networks.
-This was enabled by advances in MOSFET technology.
-The MOSFET, originally invented by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959, was adapted for cellular networks by the early 1990s, with the wide adoption of power MOSFET, LDMOS (RF amplifier), and RF CMOS (RF circuit) devices leading to the development and proliferation of digital wireless mobile networks.
+The MOSFET invented at Bell Labs between 1955 and 1960, was adapted for cellular networks by the early 1990s, with the wide adoption of power MOSFET, LDMOS (RF amplifier), and RF CMOS (RF circuit) devices leading to the development and proliferation of digital wireless mobile networks.

 The first commercial digital cellular network, the 2G generation, was launched in 1991.
 This sparked competition in the sector as the new operators challenged the incumbent 1G analog network operators.